helderlopes/MRC_creator/README.md

 - Use .fit files on your Garmin device (if it accepts .fit file workouts).
 Just plug your device on computer and paste the .fit file on the Newfiles folder.

 - Use .zwo files on Zwift.
-To do the workout, drag the .zwo file into the Zwift workouts directory (\Documents\Zwift\Workouts\)
+To do the workout, drag the .zwo file into the Zwift workouts directory (\Documents\Zwift\Workouts\).

+- The software also creates a .csv with all workout data relative to power (NP, TSS, IF, work, avgPower, etc).

 ## Input File Format
 The input file have the same format as the one used in [TrainderDay](https://trainerday.com/)